toeverything/OctoBase/apps/homepage/pages/index.mdx

 ## CRDT-driven P2P synchronization

-All Blocks within OctoBase are CRDTs, which are built on the [yrs] and can interact with [blocksuite] / [yjs].
+All Blocks within OctoBase are CRDTs, which are built on the [y-octo] and can interact with [blocksuite] / [yjs].

 CRDT is a distributed data structure that ensures eventual consistency without requiring a central server or coordination algorithm like Raft.
 This allows OctoBase to provide high-performance, local-first data read/write services.